ASCHEET/Credit_Risk_Analysis/README.md

 #### SMOTE Oversampling
 In the Synthetic Minority Oversampling Technique (SMOTE) oversampling model, the minority class (high_risk) are duplicated prior to fitting the model.
 This can balanced class distribution, but does not provide any additional information to the model.
 SMOTE selects data points that are close in the feature space, drawing a line between the points in the feature space, and drawing a new sample at a point along that line.
-Realistic data from high_risk are created , which are relatively close to existing data from high_risk.
+Realistic data from high_risk are created, which are relatively close to existing data from high_risk.

-Once the data were balanced and trained, SMOTE oversampling gave the following scores:

-Balanced Accuracy: 0.612
+Once the data was balanced and trained, SMOTE oversampling gave the following scores:  Balanced Accuracy: 0.612

 ![05-smote_class_report](https://github.com/ASCHEET/Credit_Risk_Analysis/blob/main/Resources/05-smote_class_report.png?raw=true)